LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

            self.process_proc = CustomCameraProcess()

-Notice that since your new :meth:`~crappy.blocks.Camera.__init__` method overrides the one from the parent class, you have to handle all the parameters of the parent class in addition to the ones that you might add !
-As usual, :meth:`~crappy.blocks.Camera.__init__` should instantiate all the objects that will be used in your class and handle the arguments.
-In simple cases, :meth:`~crappy.blocks.Camera.prepare` is very basic and is only used for setting the CameraProcess to use.
-Except for that, there is nothing more to do on the Camera Block side !
+Notice that since your new :meth:`~crappy.blocks.Camera.__init__` method overrides the one from the parent class, handle all parent parameters in addition to any new ones.
+The :meth:`~crappy.blocks.Camera.__init__` should instantiate all the objects that will be used in your class and handle the arguments.
+When no extra configuration is required, :meth:`~crappy.blocks.Camera.prepare` only selects the CameraProcess.

 ..
 Note::
    If you use the :class:`~crappy.blocks.VideoExtenso` Block for example, you